Smoothing in linear multicompartment biological processes subject to stochastic input: Results and Discussion

 where $K(t,\tau) = p_\nu(a,t|\tau)$ is the density of $X(t)$ given the first passage time $\tau$.
 The upper limit of $t$ in the second integral arises since $p_\nu(a,t|\tau) = 0$ for all $t < \tau$; in other words, should a passage not have occurred by time $t$, then $X_\nu(t) < a$ and so the particle cannot be at location $X_\nu(t) = a$. \Cref{volterra} is a Volterra equation of the first kind and, while generally difficult, can be solved numerically provided $K(t,\tau)$ can be computed.
 As $I(t) = X_0(t)$ is Markovian, $p_0(a,t|\tau) = p_0(a,t|a,\tau)$ is readily available and for certain parameter combinations, \cref{volterra} can be solved analytically to give the FPT density of the Ornstein-Uhlenbeck process \cite{Mehr.1965,Ricciardi.1988}.

-For $\nu > 0$ the conditional probability $p_\nu(a,t|\tau)$ cannot be calculated exactly; further we find that the standard approach of approximating $p_\nu(a,t|\tau) \approx p_\nu(a,t|a,\tau)$ provides relatively poor results.
+For $\nu > 0$ the conditional probability $p_\nu(a,t|\tau)$ cannot be calculated exactly; further we find that the standard approach of approximating $p_\nu(a,t|\tau) \approx p_\nu(a,t|a,\tau)$ \cite{Bernard.1972} provides relatively poor results.
 To obtain a more accurate approximation, we note that the full state process $\Xt$ is Markovian, and that $X_\nu(s) = a$ and $X_\nu'(s) > 0$ if and only if $s$ is a passage time.
 By \cref{sys}, $X_\nu'(s)$ is a linear combination of other states, and so the random variable $\big[X_\nu(s),X_\nu'(s)\big]$ is Markovian with a multivariate normal distribution.
 Thus, we approximate

 Note that \cref{approx_kernel} is not exact despite the full state being Markovian as we have not conditioned on a point, but rather the range $X'(\tau) > 0$; while the distribution of $X'(s)$ is normal, the distribution of $X'(\tau)$ is not necessarily so.
-We find that a numerical solution to \cref{volterra,approx_kernel} gives a reasonable approximation to $f(\tau)$ for $\nu = 1$ (\cref{fig3}b).
+In future, additional approximations based on so-called FPT functionals could potentially be constructed \cite{Singh.2022sq}.
+We find that a numerical solution to \cref{volterra,approx_kernel} gives a reasonable approximation to $f(\tau)$ for $\nu = 1$ (\cref{fig4}b).

-Results in \cref{fig3}b,e show the FPT distribution function, $F(\tau)$, for both the fully- and partially-fixed initial conditions for $\theta = k = 1$, respectively.
+Results in \cref{fig4}b,e show the FPT distribution function, $F(\tau)$, for both the fully- and partially-fixed initial conditions for $\theta = k = 1$, respectively.
 The coloured curves are produced from 1000 realisations of the SDE model, and the black curves from a numerical solution to \cref{volterra}.
 An interpretation of $S(\tau) = 1 - F(\tau)$ is that of the \textit{survival probability}: should a passage indicate system failure, $S(\tau)$ represents the probability that a system is functional at time $\tau$.
 For the virus-cell lysis problem, we interpret this as the probability that cell lysis has not occured, and viral production is ongoing.
-Visual inspection of the results in \cref{fig3} reveal little difference between both initial conditions, particularly for larger compartment numbers.
+Visual inspection of the results in \cref{fig4} reveal little difference between both initial conditions, particularly for larger compartment numbers.
 This observation is unsurprising upon comparison between the magnitude of the mean FPT, $\mathbb{E}(\tau) \sim \mathcal{O}(10)$, and the largest eigenvalue of $-\bm\Theta$, $\lambda = -1$, demonstrating that the influence of the initial condition decays like $\mathrm{exp}(-t)$ (\cref{ou_condexp}), much faster than the mean FPT.